zacgra/zacgra.github.io/_posts/2023-01-03-Setting-Up-Rails-7-with-React-From-Scratch.md

 ### Install Rails 7

 This step has changed a bit from Rails 6, so the key is specifying `esbuild` for JavaScript bundling.
 This will also install the `jsbundling-rails` gem.
-Skipping hotwire is not required, but might make things a bit less cluttered.
+Skipping hotwire is not required, but might make things a bit less cluttered or conflicting.
 The database and css flags, as well as skipping the default testing setup, are also just for reference.

 ```
 rails new railsappname \